-There is no obligation for an informal warning to be given, and, in a serious case, the College may move directly to Step 1 of the academic disciplinary process.
+There is no obligation for an informal warning to be given, and, in a serious case, the College may move directly to Step 1 of the academic progress support process.
 The informal warning will be reported to Education Committee.
 A wide range of remedial actions are available to help a student in this situation.
-The most common of these is requiring the student to meet regularly with the Academic Registrar to monitor and support their academic progress.
+The most common of these is requiring the student to meet regularly with the Academic Registrar or the Senior Tutor to monitor and support their academic progress.
+The student may also be referred to academic skills support available through the Margaret Thatcher Scholarships Trust Development Programme or to other sources of skills support.
+Depending on the situation, the tutor may make engagement with skills support advisory or mandatory.